AhmedSAAhmed/mystery-shopper-AI-Agent/README.md

 # AI Agent UI Product Analysis 🕵️‍♂️

-An automated AI agent that acts as a "Mystery Shopper" to analyze e-commerce landing pages.
+An automnmous AI product UI agent that analyze your landing page for fintech (Trading Platforms).
 It provides actionable UX/UI conversion optimization feedback, complete with "viral-style" visual annotations and a professional PDF report.

 ##  Features